johnsonjh/pcdos-crc/README.md

 #### TOPS-20 notes

-The PDP-10 mainframe is a big-endian 36-bit word-addressed system.
-Although TOPS-20 has various ways of encoding data, CRC uses the standard C I/O library provided by KCC, which treats characters as 9-bit nonets.
+The PDP‑10 mainframe is a big‑endian 36‑bit word‑addressed system.
+Although
+TOPS‑20 has various ways of encoding data, CRC uses the standard C I/O library provided by KCC, which treats characters as 9‑bit nonets.
 You'll need to specify an appropriate `--bits` (or use `--bits=auto`) and `--pad` (or use `--pad=auto`) to get matching calculations for most foreign data (depending on how it's stored) on the system.

 ### Building for CP/M-80

-* To build a binary for CP/M-80 for **Z80** systems, use any recent version of [z88dk](https://z88dk.org/):
+* To build a binary for CP/M‑80 for **Z80** systems, use any recent version of [z88dk](https://z88dk.org/):

   ```sh
   zcc +cpm -compiler=sdcc -SO2 -O3 -vn crc.c -clib=ixiy -o crc.com
   ```

-* To build a binary for CP/M-80 for **8080** systems, use a version of [z88dk](https://z88dk.org/) from **2026-05-01** or later (earlier versions have a bug which causes the CRC to be miscalculated on 8080 processors):
+* To build a binary for CP/M‑80 for **8080** systems, use a version of [z88dk](https://z88dk.org/) from **2026‑05‑01** or later (earlier versions have a bug which causes the CRC to be miscalculated on 8080 processors):

   ```sh